diku-dk/futhark-website/blog/2025-07-29-tracking-source-locations.md

 ------------------------------------------------------------------------------------------------------------------------------------
 ```

-Now a user may reasonable object: *"Hold on!
+Now a user may reasonably object: *"Hold on!
 I don't remember [my
 program](https://github.com/diku-dk/futhark-benchmarks/blob/master/finpar/LocVolCalib.fut)
 containing anything called `main.segmap_23494`!"* And indeed, these cost centres
 refer to compiler-generated names.
 You can squint to get *some* meaning out of